-To measure the SWR on a predetermined frequency adjust the "TUNE" and "FREQUENCY" knobs to the desired frequency.
-To accurately measure the MFJ-209's frequency connect a counter to the "FREQ.
-OUT" jack or zero beat the MFJ-209 with a receiver.
+To measure the SWR on a predetermined frequency adjust the "TUNE" and "FREQUENCY" knobs until the counter displays the desired frequency.
 Read the SWR from the "SWR" meter.
 To find the lowest SWR adjust the frequency until the SWR meter reaches the lowest reading.
-Read the approximate frequency of the lowest SWR from the "TUNE" scale or measure the exact frequency with a counter.
+Read the frequency of the lowest SWR directly from the counter display.